rrozema12/MyPL/README.md

 <bool_rel> ::= EQUAL | LESS_THAN | GREATER_THAN | LESS_THAN_EQUAL | GREATER_THAN_EQUAL | NOT_EQUAL
 <loop> ::= WHILE <bexpr> DO <stmts> END
 ```
-## Sample MyPL Program
+## Example of a Simple MyPL Program
-The following are some simple examples of statements in MyPL:
 ```
 # obligatory hello world program
 println("Hello world!");